What is Hard Water?

 The best method of prevention for limescale is to avoid the use of hard water where possible in appliances.
 Obviously this might not be an option available to those living in exclusively hard water areas, so a regular descaling of kettles, boilers and central heating systems, washing machines and dishwashers is the most appropriate course of action.

-For more information, or to request a free quote, don’t hesitate to get in touch with the team at Express Drainage Solutions today.
+For more information on hard water areas and solutions, or to request a free quote, don’t hesitate to get in touch with the team at Express Drainage Solutions today.